Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

-In order to demonstrate that the minimal Markovian embedding dimension $r$ can be also considered as a measure of non-Markovianity and systems dynamics complexity, we study a relation between $r$ and the value of the parameter $\gamma$ of the considered spin-boson model.
-Note that $\gamma$ determines the width of the two-time correlation function $C(t)$, therefore the smaller $\gamma$ is the stronger memory effects are, and the more challenging the atom dynamics simulation is.
+In order to demonstrate on a concrete example that the trajectories space dimension $r$ can be also considered as a measure of non-Markovianity and system's dynamics complexity, we study a relation between $r$ and the value of the parameter $\gamma$ of the considered spin-boson model.
+Note that $\gamma$ determines the width of the two-time correlation function $C(t)$.
+The smaller $\gamma$ is the bigger the width of the correlation function is.
+Therefore the smaller $\gamma$ is the stronger memory effects are, and the more challenging the atom dynamics simulation is.
+We also consider different values of $K$ in order to understand how the memory depth of the dynamics depends on $\gamma$.
 We generate several noiseless data sets for $L = 4$, $T = 1000$, $\tau = 0.15$ and different values of $\gamma$.
 For each value of $\gamma$ we process the corresponding data set by our method.
-We consider different values of the hyperparameter $K$ and the fixed value of the hyperparameter $\sigma=10^{-6}$ in order to cut of the numerical error introduced by the numerical simulation.
+We consider different values of the hyperparameter $K$ and the fixed value of $\sigma=10^{-6}$ in order to cut off the numerical simulation error.
 We start from the analysis of the prediction accuracy.
-In Fig.~\ref{fig:sb_plot}a we show how the prediction accuracy ${\cal D}^{\rm test}({\cal T}_{\rm pred}, {\cal T}_{\rm clean}^{\rm test})$ behaves with increasing $K$.
-One can observe that a steep improvement of the accuracy then changes to a smooth saturation regime.
+In Fig.~\ref{fig:sb_plot}a we show how the accuracy of prediction ${\cal D}_{\rm noiseless}$ depends on $K$ and $\gamma$.
+One can observe that a steep improvement of the accuracy then changes to a smooth saturation regime with increasing $K$.
 Note that for smaller $\gamma$ one has worse accuracy of prediction.
 This observation agrees well with the fact that for smaller $\gamma$, dynamics becomes more complicated.

-Then we turn to the minimal Markovian embedding dimension analysis.
+Then we turn to the analysis of $r$.
 In Fig.~\ref{fig:sb_plot}b we show how the minimal Markovian embedding dimension depends on different values of $K$ and $\gamma$.
 One can see that value of $r$ saturates starting from some sufficiently large value of $K$.
 Note also that for smaller $\gamma$ the value of $K$, for which $r$ saturates, is bigger.
 This supports the fact that for smaller $\gamma$ one has deeper memory.
-But the most important observation is that for smaller $\gamma$ one has the minimal Markovian embedding dimension $r$ bigger.
-In Fig.~\ref{fig:sb_plot}c, for $K=500$ we show the dependence of $r$ on $\gamma$ explicitly.
-This links $r$ and $\gamma$ and states that $r$ serves as the measure of non-Markovianity.
+But the most important observation is that for smaller $\gamma$ one has $r$ bigger.
+In Fig.~\ref{fig:sb_plot}c, for $K=500$ (which is well above the memory depth for all considered $\gamma$) we show the dependence of $r$ on $\gamma$ explicitly.
+One sees that $r$ decreases with increasing $\gamma$, which is in accord with interpretation of $r$ as the complexity of a non-Markovian quantum dynamics or a measure of non-Markovianity.